A Reply to Anglican George Salmon's Infallibility of the Church

 An exhaustive refutation of the many anti-Catholic charges and objections (both from the Bible and history) found in Salmon (even a paragraph's worth of these) could require more than "a thousand pages in reply" (as B.C.
 Butler notes), so I reproduce here his "modest" reply of 230 pages The Church and Infallibility -- which shows (among other errors and misunderstandings) :

 And more -- the preface and chapters 1 through 11 follow.

-NOTE: for those interested in the original full version of George Salmon's book The Infallibility of the Church (1888) it has been digitized (PDF format) by Google Books.
+NOTE: for those interested in the original full version of George Salmon's book The Infallibility of the Church (original, 1888) it has been digitized (PDF format) by Google Books.
 Here is another PDF of the full version of Salmon's Infallibility (2nd edition, 1890)